 The last eCommerce sales-boosting campaigns that your brand should be testing are offer ads.
 Offer ads are customizable and easy to create, ensuring you can quickly generate promotional ads to push product deals.

-In AdEspresso’s Best Facebook Ad Campaigns in 2018 case study, they showcased TOMS, a brand that has been able to mastermind their sales funnel with strategic Facebook campaigns.
+In AdEspresso’s Best Facebook Ad Campaigns case study, they showcased TOMS, a brand that has been able to mastermind its sales funnel with strategic Facebook campaigns.
 They did this in four stages:

-1: Video to boost awareness
+- Video to boost brand awareness